 With your next steps planned, an escalation clause might place less stress on you.

 Risks to the buyers

 While putting a maximum price in the escalation clause mitigates paying more than the property’s fair market value, you could still end up doing so.
 A bank will balk if it turns out the loan is more than its appraised value.
-This means you may have to renegotiate, come up with additional cash, or walk away.
+It means you may have to renegotiate, come up with additional cash, or walk away.